JuliaLang/julia/DISTRIBUTING.md

 called `USE_BLAS64` is available as part of the Julia build.
 When doing `make USE_BLAS64=0`, Julia will call BLAS and LAPACK assuming a 32-bit API, where all integers are 32-bit wide, even on a 64-bit architecture.

-Other libraries that Julia uses, such as ARPACK and SuiteSparse also use BLAS and LAPACK internally.
-The APIs need to be consistent across all libraries that depend on BLAS and LAPACK.
-The Julia build process will build all these libraries correctly, but when overriding defaults and using system provided libraries, this consistency must be ensured.

 Also note that Linux distributions sometimes ship several versions of OpenBLAS, some of which enable multithreading, and others only working